viktorwinschel/moma/docs/src/index.md

-# MoMa: Central Banks for All and Everything
+# Central Banks for All and Everything

 This Julia package implements a Monetary Macro Accounting (MoMa) system of Menéndez and Winschel.
 It is modeled with categorical tools of Memory Evolutive Systems (MES) of Ehresmann and Vanbremeersch.